core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ### Cancellation ### {#ssec-server-side-cancellation-oscore}

 When canceling a group observation as defined in {{ssec-server-side-cancellation}}, the multicast response with error code 5.03 (Service Unavailable) is protected with Group OSCORE, as per {{Section 7.3 of I-D.ietf-core-oscore-groupcomm}}.
-The server MUST use its own Sender Sequence Number as Partial IV to protect the error response and includes the Partial IV in the OSCORE Option value of the response.
+The server MUST use its own Sender Sequence Number as Partial IV to protect the error response and MUST include the Partial IV in the OSCORE Option value of the response.

 ## Client-Side Requirements ## {#sec-client-side-with-security}